So you are planning a trip to New Zealand in the near future? Awesome!

 If you have a passport of a country that is on the visa waiver list, the answer is no. This counts as long as you’re not planning to stay longer than three months (6 for UK citizens) and aren’t going to work.

-If your country is not on this list or you want to stay in New Zealand for longer than 3 months, you will have to apply for a visitor visa.
+If your country is not on this list or you want to stay in New Zealand for longer than 3 months (6 months if you are a British citizen), you will have to apply for a visitor visa.
 This could take a few months, so make sure you apply early enough.

 How to travel to New Zealand